Anemia: symptoms, treatment, prevention

 - Iron deficiency.

-At the prelate stage, depletion occurs, ferritin is lost in the blood, which is responsible for the iron content in the blood.
-Symptoms are absent and the stage can be identified by testing.
+At the prelatent stage, depletion occurs; ferritin, which is responsible for the iron content in the blood, is lost in the blood.
+There are no symptoms and the stage can be identified through testing.

 The latent period is characterized by insufficient iron intake.
 The activity of important enzymes begins to decline.
-The patient develops an addiction to spicy and strongly seasoned food, taste preferences are perverted.
-Muscle weakness, skin dystrophy, etc. However, the symptoms are still not so strong, and more often they are detected only by tests.
+The patient develops an addiction to spicy and highly seasoned foods, and taste preferences become distorted.
+Muscle weakness, skin dystrophy, etc. are noted.
+However, the symptoms are still not so strong, and are often detected only by tests.

-At the last stage, as they say, all the symptoms are "on the face".
-Appear seizures, hair and skin become dry, nails brittle, there is a burning sensation and itching of the vulva, fatigue, dizziness, there may be fainting, the skin becomes pale with a greenish tinge.
+At the last stage, as they say, all the symptoms are “visible”.
+Appear jams, hair and skin become dry, nails become brittle, burning and itching of the vulva occurs, fatigue, dizziness, fainting may occur, the skin becomes pale with a greenish tint.

-As you can see, the symptomatology of all types of anemia is almost identical, therefore, only a specialist can determine the specific type of disease, after conducting blood tests.
+As you may have noticed, the symptoms of all types of anemia are almost identical, so only a specialist can determine the specific type of disease after blood tests.

 Indicators for anemia

-The indicators help to identify the severity of the disease.
-The normal indicator of hemoglobin level in women is 120 g / liter, in men 130 g / liter.
-Now that the norms are clear, consider the severity when they are lowered.
+Indicators help to identify the severity of the disease.
+The normal hemoglobin level in women is 120 g/liter, in men 130 g/liter.
+Now that the norms are clear, let's consider the degree of severity as they decrease.

-The consequences of anemia occur when it is improperly, untimely provided, or even in the absence of treatment.
-Therefore, in no case should you start treatment, and also not self-medicate.
+The consequences of anemia occur when treatment is incorrect, untimely, or absent at all.
+Therefore, under no circumstances should you start treatment, and also not self-medicate.
 So, the main consequences of anemia:

-- Lowered immunity.
-With a decrease in the number of red blood cells, there is a significant loss of platelets and leukocytes, which leads to the body's helplessness in resisting the attacks of infections.
-Therefore man starts to get sick often and the disease is difficult to treat.
+- Reduced immunity.
+With a decrease in the number of red blood cells, there is a significant loss of platelets and leukocytes, which leads to the body's helplessness in countering the attacks of infections.
+Therefore man starts to get sick often and yet the diseases are difficult to treat.

 - All metabolic processes in the body are disrupted and the general condition worsens: drowsiness occurs, neuralgic disorders appear, fatigue and apathy quickly set in.